nuts-foundation/nuts-fhir-validation/docs/pages/technical/fhir-rules.rst

 ......

 The :code:`source` will always be an :code:`sourceAttachment`.
 The source always points to the latest change in consent proof.
-The attachment can have a :code:`contentType` and must have an :code:`url`.
+The attachment can have a :code:`contentType` and can have an :code:`url`.
 There are several valid contentTypes:

 - application/pdf
 - application/json+irma